goliatone/rpi-pir-sensor/README.md

 Currently we are using ssh remote commands to deploy new sensor instances.
 In the future we want to have a `docker` cluster where you can remotely push

 ## Deployment
+Working on integrating with RabbitHook and RabbitHook client.

 ## Development